 - The new loan will be a shorter-term loan: For example, refinancing 30 year fixed rate mortgage to 15 year fixed rate

 - The new loan has a lower interest rate than old loan: Need to meet net tangible benefit test

 - Payment on the new loan is less than the old loan being refinanced

 - The new loan increases borrowers residual income: What this means is the borrower pays off debts with cash-out loan proceeds

 - Homeowners who plan on renovating their homes from the proceeds of the cash-out qualify per VA Cash-Out Eligibility Guidelines

 - Borrowers can qualify for Cash-Out Refinance if the Loan To Value is not greater than 90% of the value of the home: Proceeds can then be used for any purposes

-- Borrowers can qualify for cash-out refinance if they are going from adjustable rate mortgages to 15 year and/or 30 year fixed rate mortgages
+- Borrowers can qualify for cash-out refinance if they are going from adjustable-rate mortgages to 15 years and/or 30 year fixed rate mortgages

 Qualifying For VA Home Loans With A Direct Lender With No Overlays